Stall (fluid dynamics)

-In fluid dynamics, a stall is a reduction in the lift coefficient generated by a foil as angle of attack increases.
-This occurs when the critical angle of attack of the foil is exceeded.
-The critical angle of attack is typically about 15°, but it may vary significantly depending on the fluid, foil, and Reynolds number.
+In fluid dynamics, a stall is a reduction in the lift coefficient generated by a foil as angle of attack exceeds its critical value.
+The critical angle of attack is typically about 15°, but it may vary significantly depending on the fluid, foil – including its shape, size, and finish – and Reynolds number.

-Stalls in fixed-wing flight are often experienced as a sudden reduction in lift as the pilot increases the wing's angle of attack and exceeds its critical angle of attack (which may be due to slowing down below stall speed in level flight).
+Stalls in fixed-wing aircraft are often experienced as a sudden reduction in lift.
+It may be caused either by the pilot increasing the wing's angle of attack or by a decrease in the critical angle of attack.
+The former may be due to slowing down (below stall speed), the latter by accretion of ice on the wings (especially if the ice is rough).
 A stall does not mean that the engine(s) have stopped working, or that the aircraft has stopped moving—the effect is the same even in an unpowered glider aircraft.
 Vectored thrust in aircraft is used to maintain altitude or controlled flight with wings stalled by replacing lost wing lift with engine or propeller thrust, thereby giving rise to post-stall technology.

 Because stalls are most commonly discussed in connection with aviation, this article discusses stalls as they relate mainly to aircraft, in particular fixed-wing aircraft.
 The principles of stall discussed here translate to foils in other fluids as well.